PowerDMS/NContext/Readme.md

 application without tying it down to any specific technology or architectural pattern.

+At it's core, NContext introduces two fundamental concepts: dynamic application composition (bootstrapping) based upon MEF and IResponseTransferObject - a DTO which allows you to create a functionally composable application codebase.
+With it, the idea of Functional Domain Composition.

 It also introduces new concepts in designing your bounded-contexts.
-With few core dependencies, NContext's highly-extensible design allows for custom add-on modules for things like: Entity Framework, ASP.NET Web API, AutoMapper,
+With few core dependencies, NContext's highly-extensible design allows for custom add-on modules.
+Already built extensions include: Entity Framework, ASP.NET Web API & OWIN, AutoMapper, Value Injecter, and Logging.

 NContext is dependency-injection container agnostic.
 Ninject and Unity support has been added with the intentions of supporting all popular containers in the